 And look at how you can also reuse those old crates: put plants in them, use them as a coffee table, etc. Just adorable!

 Imagine you find a little old dresser somewhere totally unexpected, that is so cute you have to take it home?
 I still dream of that scenario because I still haven’t found the perfect one for my house.

 If I found one like this, I wouldn’t want to change a thing about it!
 I am totally in love with this one…

 Not so scary skeleton keys

 Don’t they say that keys are the way to your heart?
 They’re also the way to your front door of your most treasured home.
 And I think there’s something special about old keys… Especially skeleton keys.
 An old man once told me most of them may look the same, but every single one is totally different.
-They don’t make those keys anymore, because it’s too difficult to duplicate one key.
-Pure craftmanship.
+They don’t make those keys anymore because it’s too difficult to duplicate one key.
+Pure craftsmanship.
 But it’s not only that, it also decorates your home beautifully

 Talk that talk in your telephone